-Where there is litigation, and it has not already been done, the examiner should place a prominent notation on the application file to indicate the litigation, (1) at the bottom of the face of the file in the box just to the right of the box for the retention label, and (2) on the pink Reissue Notice Card form PTO-89-31.
+Where there is litigation, and it has not already been done, the examiner should place a prominent notation on the application file to indicate the litigation, (1) at the bottom of the face of the file in the box just to the right of the box for the retention label, and (2) on the pink Reissue Notice Card form.

-Applicants will normally be given one month to respond to Office actions in all reissue applications which are being examined during litigation, or after litigation has been stayed, dismissed, etc., to allow for consideration of the reissue by the Office.
-This one month period may be extended only upon a showing of clear justification.
-Of course, up to three months may be set for response if the examiner determines such a period is clearly justified.
+Applicants will normally be given one month to respond to Office actions in all reissue applications which are being examined during litigation, or after litigation had been stayed, dismissed, etc., to allow for consideration of the reissue by the Office.
+This one month period may be extended only upon a showing of clear justification pursuant to 37 CFR 1.136(b).
+The Office action will inform applicant that the provisions of 37 CFR 1.136(a) are not available.
+Of course, up to three months may be set for response if the examiner derermines such a period is clearly justified.

-1442.02 Litigation Not Stayed [R-1]
+1442.02 Litigation Not Stayed